metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 This Freddie Kitchens offense has an element of predictability to it.

 Giants do not have a good run defense at all.
 Stacking the line with five bodies isn't working - Jalen Hurts still managed to get free.
 Where's the discipline?
 Where's the coordination between the defensive line and the linebackers?
 Where's the speed?

+New York's offensive line is still a travesty.
+No one player really can be considered a strength along that line, not in its current form.